Stefan Savić: International career

 Having represented Montenegro at every youth level, Savić made his international debut for the senior team in a friendly match against Northern Ireland on 11 August 2010, replacing Milan Jovanović for the final 15 minutes at the Stadion Pod Goricom.
 On 10 August 2011, he scored twice in a 3–2 friendly loss to neighbours Albania at the Loro Boriçi Stadium in Shkodër.

 Personal life

 Stefan's father Dragan was the president of the municipal assembly in Mojkovac when he committed suicide on 6 April 2011 when Stefan was 20 years old.
 Subsequently, Red Star Belgrade's Delije ultras, who are otherwise not known for being sympathetic to people associated with crosstown rivals Partizan, held up a banner which said "Support for Stefan Savić" after the loss of his father.

-In addition to his native Montenegrin, Savić speaks English, Italian, and Spanish fluently.
+In addition to his native Serbian, Savić speaks English, Italian, and Spanish fluently.